 Getting Help for Hoarding

 Treatment for hoarding can often be challenging especially if the individual is not able to recognize the negative impact that it is having on their life.
-However, it is possible for people to recover from hoarding disorder and find ways to make their home more livable through managing the anxiety that they feel in order to organize and discard items.
+However, hoarding disorder treatment is possible and people find ways to make their home more livable through managing the anxiety that they feel in order to organize and discard items.
 The main type of treatment for hoarding is psychotherapy, sometimes combined with medication to help minimize symptoms.

 Cognitive behavioral therapy is the most effective way to treat hoarding because it helps patients challenge the thoughts and beliefs that cause them anxiety in relation to their possessions.
 It can also help them start to resist the urge to buy more items, learn how to organize the items they have and improve their decision-making skills.
 Hoarders also benefit greatly from having in-home visits from their therapist or a professional organizer who can help them start to de-clutter their home.